Leveraging GPT-4 for Automatic Translation Post-Editing: Further Discussion

-\paragraph{Quality Gains Across Language Pairs:} We also report the GPT-4 post-editing quality gains, under the CoT setting over MS Translator for several other language pairs in Table \ref{tab:table16}.
-The results show that post-editing leads to consistent gains in translation quality across language pairs.
+\paragraph{Post-Editing Across Language Pairs:} We report the GPT-4 post-editing performance under the CoT setting with MS-Translator as the initial translation for several other language pairs in appendix \ref{appendix:wmt_22_all}.
+In general, the results show that GPT-4 based post-editing leads to consistent gains in translation quality across language pairs, with larger gains for X-E translations.

-\paragraph{Utility of the Chain of Thought:} From our results, the inclusion of the Edit Proposal or CoT Step is detrimental towards the quality of the post edited translations, but useful in constraining the post-edited outputs to the initial translations.
-Therefore, the necessity of variable computation leveraged by the zero-shot chain of thought step is questionable for the post-editing task, even though the edit artifacts produced by the GPT-4 might themselves be valuable for further research.
+\paragraph{Utility of the Chain-of-Thought:} Our results show that the inclusion of the edit proposals (CoT) in the post-editing step is detrimental towards the quality of the post-edited translations, but is useful in constraining the post-edited outputs to the initial translations.
+Therefore, the necessity of variable computation leveraged by the zero-shot chain-of-thought step is questionable for the post-editing task, even though the edit artifacts produced by the GPT-4 might themselves be valuable for making the automatic post-editing task more trustworthy.
+Further, we also found that imposing a specialized structure on the edit proposals in the form of MQM error categories was not valuable towards improving the final post-edited translation quality.
+On the other hand, we also demonstrated that imposing structure upon the proposed edits in the form of MQM annotations doesn't hurt the general quality of the post-edited translations, suggesting that it might be possible to combine MQM based automatic quality assessment along with post-editing through GPT-4.
+However, evaluating whether post-editing could be done in conjunction with MQM based quality assessment is beyond the scope of our work and we leave such a joint evaluation to future work.

+\paragraph{Trustworthiness of the Proposed Edits:} We demonstrated that the edits proposed by GPT-4 are realized in the final translation with considerably higher frequency than gpt-3.5-turbo.
+This shows a quantitative jump in the trustworthiness of the edits proposed by the LLM for the direct automatic post-editing task under our formalization.
+This jump represents an emergent ability in terms of breakthrough performance on ERR for the two language pairs under consideration, under a common definition of emergent abilities \cite{emergent_abilities, emergent_abilities_mirage}.